LiskArchive/lisk-legacy-docs/user-guide.md

 ## Configuration

-This section provides a greater understanding of the `config.json` file and a description of each parameter.
-The file is stored by default in your home directory, nested inside a `.lisk-commander` directory.
+The configuration file `config.json` is located in `lisk-sdk/commander/src/config.json`.
 If you would prefer to store it elsewhere, run Lisk Commander with the environmental variable `LISK_COMMANDER_CONFIG_DIR` set to the path of your choice.

 ```js